Pentti Lund

-Pentti Alexander Lund (December 6, 1925 – April 16, 2013) was a Finnish Canadian professional ice hockey right winger who played for the Boston Bruins and New York Rangers in the National Hockey League.
-Lund was often credited as being the first Finnish player in the National Hockey League.
-(Albert Pudas, however, played 4 games with the Toronto Maple Leafs in 1926-1927.
-Pudas though had the Canadian citizenship from the beginning in Maple Leafs even he was born in Finland.
+Pentti Alexander Lund (December 6, 1925 – April 16, 2013) was a Finnish Canadian professional ice hockey right winger who played for the Boston Bruins and New York Rangers of the National Hockey League.
+Lund was often credited as being the first Finnish player in the NHL.
+Albert Pudas, however, played four games with the Toronto Maple Leafs in 1926–27.
+Although Pudas was born in Finland, he had Canadian citizenship.

 Junior career

-Lund moved to Canada from Finland at the age of six.
+Lund moved to Port Arthur, Ontario from Finland at the age of six.
 He began his junior career with the local Port Arthur teams in the Thunder Bay Junior A Hockey League from 1942 to 1945.
-Lund lead the league in scoring during his two seasons with the Navy team, where, in 19 regular season games, he scored an impressive 47 goals.
+Lund led the league in scoring during his two seasons with the Navy team, where, in 19 regular season games, he scored an impressive 47 goals.